fincardona/ScanningTools.py/README.md

   - Local Civil Time (LCT) to the GCD
   - LCT to JD

 and a lot of others tools exploiting `astropy` to perform coordinates conversion.
-A module named `Quaternions` allows to perform all the operations with quaternions.
+A module named `Quaternions` allows to perform all the operations with the quaternions.

 To install, clone the repository in your local folder with: